orrortega/orrortega.github.io/index.md

 ### Bio sketch

-Since June 2019, I am a Postdoctoral Researcher in Statistics, at the Statistical Ecology group at the University of Kent, UK.
+Since June 2019, I am working at the University of Kent first as a Postdoctoral Researcher in Statistics, at the Statistical Ecology group and since 2021 as Lecturer in Statistics (temporary contract - teaching focus).

 Between 2013 and 2018, I did my PhD in Statistics at the School of Mathematics of the University of Valencia, under the supervision of Antonio Lopez-Quilez and Marta Blangiardo.
 I worked on Spatio Temporal models of Species distribution.
 My thesis is available online: Spacio temporal modeling of species distribution.